lukelittle/homepage/content/posts/pokemon-surveys-and-cloud-infrastructure/index.md

 ## The demo: a survey students could actually participate in

-To drive the point home, I didn't just talk about thomasgamedocs surveys.
+To drive the point home, I didn't just talk about Thomas Game Docs surveys.

 I had the students take one.